asangoi/GettingCleaningDataProject/README.md

 * molten - variable contained the melted data
 * abcd - variable containing the decast data with mean function applied

-Finally the variable abcd is written to a file called tidy_set.txt
+Finally the dataframe abcd is written to a file called tidy_set.txt

 ### Notes ###
 * Print commands have been added in the middle - it serves as a progress indicator